-Medical Imaging Systems, Photoacoustic and Thermoacoustic Imaging, Image Reconstruction, Machine Learning, Medical Image Processing, Contrast Agents, Molecular Imaging, Monte-Carlo Simulation for light-tissue interaction, Biomedical Optics, Biomedical Device Design, Healthcare Innovation, Clinical Application areas such as Breast Cancer Imaging, Brain Imaging, Pancreatic Cancer, Diabetes, Treatment Monitoring etc.
+Medical Imaging Systems, Photoacoustic and Thermoacoustic Imaging, Image Reconstruction, Machine Learning, Medical Image Processing, Contrast Agents, Molecular Imaging, Monte-Carlo Simulation for light-tissue interaction, Biomedical Optics, Biomedical Device Design, Clinical Application areas such as Breast Cancer Imaging, Brain Imaging, Pancreatic Cancer, Diabetes, Treatment Monitoring etc.

 In spite of having various medical imaging modalities, such as, X-ray, computed tomography (CT), magnetic resonance imaging (MRI), single-photon emission computed tomography (SPECT), positron emission tomography (PET), ultrasound imaging (US), there is a need for new imaging technologies.
 Every imaging modality has their advantages and disadvantages.
 Therefore, scientists are always looking for new imaging modality.
 Optical imaging is a strong contender.
 We work on several new hybrid imaging modalities using light and sound.

 Acronyms: Photoacoustic (PA), Photoacoustic Imaging (PAI), Photoacoustic Tomography (PAT), Photoacoustic Computed Tomography (PACT), Photoacoustic Microscopy (PAM), Thermoacoustic (TA), Thermoacoustic Tomography (TAT), Thermoacoustic Imaging (TAI), Thermoacoustic Computed Tomography (TACT).